Dr Pallavi Roy

 - Year of Study:

-This research addresses the institutional and political conditions underpinning the growth performance of Pakistan and two states in India after liberalization.
+The research addresses the institutional and political conditions underpinning the growth performance of Gujarat and Tamil Nadu states in India and Pakistan after the introduction of liberalisation policies and in the context of competitive clientelism using the framework of ‘political settlements’.
 Growth across both countries has been very varied and driven by different factors, sectors and political/institutional arrangements.
-The research addresses the institutional and political conditions underpinning the growth performance of Gujarat and Tamil Nadu states in India and Pakistan after the introduction of global liberalization policies and in the context of competitive clientelism using the framework of ‘political settlements’.
-While the India case studies are more focused on the impact of liberalization policies on the industrial performance of the states, the Pakistani case study also studies the geo-political and security concerns of the country and the effects these had on the country’s economic policies.
+While the India case studies are more focused on the impact of liberalisation policies on the industrial performance of the states, the Pakistani case study also studies the geo-political and security concerns of the country and the effects these had on the country’s economic policies.

 - 2012.
 The Evolution of the Political Settlement in Pakistan: A Crisis of Legitimacy and Liberalization.
 Working Paper for the ‘Institutions and Long-Term Growth’ SOAS-AFD Research Project.